ray-project/ray/doc/source/rllib/package_ref/algorithm.rst

 -----------------------------

-Once you've built an :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` and retrieve an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`, you can use it to train and evaluate your experiments.
+Once you've built an :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` and retrieve an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` from it via the ``build()`` method , you can use it to train and evaluate your experiments.

 Here's the full ``Algorithm`` API reference.